aquarat/must_inverter/README.md

 # Console Dumper for Must Power PH1800 Inverters
 [See my blog post for more info](https://aquarat.co.za/teardowns/reverse-engineering-a-solar-inverter-telemetry-protocol/).

+Please note that I no longer own this inverter - mine blew up, so I can't provide any support for this.
+This repo is purely here in case it helps someone else.
+This is not a turn-key solution, you will have to put some work into this to use it.

 This is an extremely basic wrapper application for a decompiled library that targets Must Power PH1800 hybrid solar inverters.
 This app connects to the inverter, grabs all the current inverter stats and dumps the data as a JSON payload to stdout.
 It works well on a Raspberry Pi connected to a Must Power PH1800 via USB.

 The project is provided as-is.
 I no longer own a PH1800 (it blew up, long story).
-A binary executable for 32bit armhf boards (like the Pi) is provided [here](https://drive.google.com/file/d/15P8vta8QaSq_NnfAfMa6vZBCbI7lMW-g/view?usp=sharing).
+A binary executable for 32bit armhf boards (like the Pi) is provided [here](https://drive.google.com/file/d/1uRiP4ziE-HvY9JT7OUR8IJj_7fJPqueP/view?usp=sharing).

 This project was put together with Jetbrains Rider on Ubuntu.
 It required some changes to the build script.